mietzen/zha-to-z2m/README.md

 ## Post Migrating

-Your Devices should be migrated, but you need to interview them again:
+Your devices should be migrated, but you need to interview them again:

 > Since zigbee2mqtt has no information about devices yet, they all are in unsupported state.
 > I then requested interview for each device.
 All details are retrieved from the device and it starts operating in Z2M.
 >
 > The usual wisdom applies: first interview mains-powered devices that you know are routers, then all mains powered devices, then battery-powered ones.
 You will have to go and wake up each battery-powered device.

-If everthing worked, delte zha.
-If you want you can also delete `yq` with `rm /usr/bin/yq`.
+If everything worked, delete ZHA.
+If you want, you can also delete `yq` with `rm /usr/bin/yq`.

 ## Sources